|

 Lankatilaka Vihara

-Lankatilaka Vihara is situated on a rocky outcrop where there are
+Lankatilaka Vihara is situated on the top of hill of grey gneiss, where

 Vickramabahu the third (1351 AD) narrating the construction of the

-solid-looking building of two storeys was originally four storeys high.
+imposingly solid-looking building of two stories was originally four

+stories high.
 It was renovated & the tile roof added in 1845.
-Even from a distance you
+Even from

-can see this elegant roof standing out at the end of the rock.
+a distance you can see this elegant roof standing out at the end of the

-a devale with five Hindu & local deities.
-Hindu God Ganesh & Hindu God
+representing six Hindu & local deities, i.e. Hindu God Ganesh, Hindu God

 Medawala Vihara